ESCRS - John Henahan Writing Prize

 Apply for the John Henahan Writing Prize

-Young ophthalmologists are invited to submit their answer to that question in an 800-word essay for the John Henahan Writing Prize.
-The author of the winning essay will receive a €500 bursary and a specially commissioned trophy, awarded during the 2023 ESCRS Congress in Vienna, Austria.
-The winning essay will be published in EuroTimes.
+Young ophthalmologists are invited to compete for the 2026 John Henahan Writing Prize by submitting an essay (800 words maximum).
+The author of the winning essay will receive a €500 bursary and a specially commissioned trophy, awarded during the 2026 ESCRS Congress in London, UK.
+The winning essay will also be published in EuroTimes.

-The competition is open to ESCRS members (including the free membership available to trainees) age 40 or younger on 1 January 2023.
-Submit your essay no later than 15 June 2023 to seanh@eurotimes.org.
+Eligibility: The prize competition is open to ESCRS members (including the free membership available to trainees) age 40 or younger on 1 January 2026.
+Submit your essay no later than 30 June 2026 to seanh@eurotimes.org.

 Cover page: All essays must include a cover page with the following information: